HimoriK/book/src/ch00-00-introduction.md

 ## Reading Guide

-You’ll find two kinds of chapters in this book: concept chapters and project chapters.
 In concept chapters, you’ll learn about an aspect of Rust.
 In project chapters, we’ll build small programs together, applying what you’ve learned so far.
 Chapters 2, 12, and 20 are project chapters; the rest are concept chapters.